 For instance, Interests under the Marketing category could include Social Media Advertising, Content Marketing, Event/Experiential Marketing, Digital Marketing, etc.

 - Intents define the goals your attendees want to achieve with each interest they select.
-There are four intents that you can choose from: Networking, Trading, Recruiting, and Investing.
+You can choose from four intents: Networking, Trading, Recruiting, Investing, and Mentoring (new).
 Find some examples of how to use these at your event.

-The more event-specific your matchmaking categories and intents are, the more efficient the networking experience will be for your audience.
-The self-teaching mechanism will ensure the best networking experience based on your attendees' activity, engagement, match, and other levels.
+The more event-specific your matchmaking categories and intents are, the more efficient your audience's networking experience will be.
+The self-teaching mechanism will ensure the best networking experience based on your attendees' engagement, match, and other levels.

 You can find more detailed information on these concepts here.
 Let's move on to how you can create Matchmaking categories.